 |SkyTeam Bonus North America||SkyTeam Bonus Middle East|

-Hot Tip: You can now use the Korean Air website to search many partner awards.
-Not every partner or route is listed, so call or chat with with Korean Air if you don’t find what you want online.
+Hot Tip: You can now use the Korean Air website to search for many partner awards.
+Not every partner or route is listed, so call or chat with Korean Air if you don’t find what you want online.